replicadse/wavefront_rs/docs/index.md

 <!-- cargo-sync-readme start -->

-[`wavefront_rs`] is a RUST implementation for parsing and writing the wavefront obj and mtl format.
+[`wavefront_rs`] is a RUST implementation for parsing and writing the wavefront obj format.

 [`wavefront_rs`]: https://github.com/replicadse/wavefront_rs